criblio/criblvision/criblvision-for-splunk/README.md

 ## Troubleshooting

 CriblVision for Splunk is a community-supported Splunk Add-on.
-If you have any questions or queries, please reach out in the #criblvision [https://cribl-community.slack.com/](Community Slack) channel.
+If you have any questions or queries, please reach out in the #criblvision [Community Slack](https://cribl-community.slack.com/) channel.

 ## About